satyam26en/Retail-Sales-Analysis-SQL-Project/README.md

 Project Title: Retail Sales Analysis
 Database: sql_project

 This project demonstrates the essential SQL skills used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, cleaning and exploring the data, and answering specific business questions through SQL queries.
-It serves as a solid foundation for those starting their journey in data analysis using SQL.

 Objectives
 1. Database Setup: Create and populate a retail sales database with provided sales data.
 2. Data Cleaning: Identify and remove records with missing or null values.